DominikDeffner/CulturalEffectivePopulationSize/README.md

-# Cultural Effective Population Sizes
+# Cultural Effective Population Size

 This repository contains the scripts to reproduce all results and plots in